-Wrangling kids to a photo session is hard enough work, so I never want my clients to stress over good behavior or perfect smiles during our session.
+Wrangling kids to a photo session is hard enough work, so I never want my clients to stress over "good" behavior, perfect smiles, or awkward moments during our session.
 It's my job to make sure they're comfortable with me and having fun.
 I'm always up for the challenge of making your sweet kiddos feel like my camera isn't even there.

 Laura Richards is a natural-light family, newborn and maternity photographer in Charlottesville, Virginia.
 She specializes in turning her clients' images into heirloom-worthy albums, wall art, folios and fine art prints.
 Learn more about the LRP Experience.